-87.-(1) Where it appears to the local planning authority that there has been a breach of planning control after the end of 1963, then subject to the following provisions of this section, the authority, if they consider it expedient to do so having regard to the provisions of the development plan and to any other material considerations, may issue a notice requiring the breach to be remedied and serve copies of the notice in accordance with subsection (5) of this section.
+- 87.-(1) Where it appears to the local planning authority that there has been a breach of planning control after the end of 1963, then subject to the following provisions of this section, the authority, if they consider it expedient to do so having regard to the provisions of the development plan and to any other material considerations, may issue a notice requiring the breach to be remedied and serve copies of the notice in accordance with subsection (5) of this section. - (2) A notice under this section is referred to in this Act as an "enforcement notice".

-- (2) A notice under this section is referred to in this Act as an "enforcement notice". - (3) There is a breach of planning control- - (a) if development has been carried out, whether before or after the commencement of this Act, without the grant of the planning permission required in that behalf in accordance with Part III of the Act of 1962 or Part III of this Act; or (b) if any conditions or limitations subject to which planning permission was granted have not been complied with. - (4) An enforcement notice which relates to a breach of planning control consisting in-
+(3) There is a breach of planning control-

+(a) if development has been carried out, whether before or after the commencement of this Act, without the grant of the planning permission required in that behalf in accordance with Part III of the Act of 1962 or Part III of this Act; or (b) if any conditions or limitations subject to which planning permission was granted have not been complied with.

-(a) the carrying out without planning permission of building, engineering, mining or other operations in, on, over or under land: or - (b) the failure to comply with any condition or limitation which relates to the carrying out of such operations and subject to which planning permission was granted for the development of that land; or - the making without planning permission of a change of use of any building to use as a single dwelling-house; or may be issued only within the period of four years from the date of the breach.
+An enforcement notice which relates to a breach of planning control consisting in- (a) the carrying out without planning permission of building, engineering, mining or other operations in, on, over or under land; or to which planning permission was granted for the development of that land; or as a single dwelling-house. may be issued only within the period of four years from the date of the breach.